 Baby Percentile Calculator

-Percentiles show how your baby compares to others of the same age and gender.
-For example, if your baby is in the 60th percentile for weight, 60% of babies the same age weigh less.
+A percentile shows how your baby compares with other babies of the same age and sex.
+If your baby is in the 60th percentile for weight, 60 percent of babies the same age weigh less and 40 percent weigh more.

 | Percentile | Interpretation |